Skip to content

 In addition to the strategies and techniques we’ve already discussed, there are a few more tips you can follow to keep your clothes fresh and odour-free.

-These include proper storage of clothes, regular cleaning of your washing machine, and the use of natural deodorisers.
+These include proper storage of clean clothes, regular cleaning of your washing machine, and the use of natural deodorisers.

 These extra tips can go a long way in ensuring your clothes not only smell fresh after washing but continue to stay fresh even after being stored for a while.